Multi-User MIMO Scheduling in the Fourth Generation Cellular Uplink: MU-MIMO Scheduling in the LTE-A UL

-We next consider the decodability constraint after first assuming that each user can employ ideal Gaussian codes (i.e., codes for which the coded modulated symbols can be regarded as i.i.d.
+We recall the model in (\ref{eq:propfinmodOr}) and next consider the decodability constraint after first assuming that each user can employ ideal Gaussian codes (i.e., codes for which the coded modulated symbols can be regarded as i.i.d.
 Gaussian) and that the BS can employ an optimal receiver.
 Subsequently, we will consider finite input alphabets.
 Recall that in DFT-Spread-OFDMA each user linearly transforms its codeword using a DFT matrix in order to reduce the PAPR.
-Note, however, that under the assumption of ideal Gaussian codes the DFT spreading operation performed by each user on its codeword has no effect.
-This is because i.i.d.
-Gaussian distribution is invariant with respect to any unitary linear transformation.
+Note, however, that under the assumption of ideal Gaussian codes and optimal receiver, the DFT spreading operation performed by each user can be ignored.
 Accordingly, we define a set function $f:2^{\Eulc}\to\Reals_+$ as

-for all $\Uulc\subseteq \Eulc$.
-It can be verified that $f(.)$ defined in (\ref{eq:firstSub}) is a submodular set function (see for instance Proposition 2 in \cite{prasad:mclong}), i.e.,
+It can be verified that $f(.)$ defined in (\ref{eq:firstSub}) is a submodular set function, i.e., it satisfies

-for all $\Aulc\subseteq\Bulc\subseteq\Eulc$ and $\eul\in\Eulc$.
+for all $\Aulc\subseteq\Bulc\subseteq\Eulc$ and $\eul\in\Eulc\setminus\Bulc$.
 Further since it is monotonic (i.e., $f(\Aulc)\leq f(\Bulc),\;\forall\;\Aulc\subseteq \Bulc$) and normalized $f(\phi)=0$, where $\phi$ denotes the empty set, we can assert that $f(.)$ is a rank function.
 Consequently, for each $\Uulc\subseteq\Eulc$, the region